|

 access to the Berghof along the path coming from the Gästehaus, at the

-west end of the Berghof Adjutancy building.
+of the grass lawn in front of the Adjutancy building.
 The top (upside-down) and other

-pieces of this bunker can still be found today on the slope below the
+pieces of this latter bunker can still be found today on the slope below the

 Berghof site (pieces of another Moll Bunker can be found near the tunnel